anshra1/portfolio/docs/app_features/project_feature.md

 ### Method: getProjectDetail

 **Purpose (Detailed)**
 Retrieve the complete technical and descriptive representation of a single project.
-This method supports deep inspection of implementation details and architectural choices.

-It guarantees that the UI receives a fully-formed project object that can be rendered without defensive checks.
+*   **Primary Role:** **Data Recovery & Deep Link Handler**.
+*   **Context:** Used primarily when the application state is empty (e.g., Browser Refresh or Direct URL entry).
+Standard navigation should pass the `Project` object directly.
+*   **Guarantee:** Returns a fully hydrated `Project` entity with all optional collections normalized to safe defaults.

 ---